jalphonso/py-junos-license-mgmt/README.md

 could be X12345-feature1.txt and X12345-feature2.txt
 Otherwise just name it X12345.txt which is just the serialnumber with a .txt extension

+The other important task the Python script does is it creates a consolidated view of unlicensed and licensed devices and includes the hostname and serial of the devices.
+The file is saved per datacenter. i.e. [dc1-license_status.yml](dc1-license_status.yml)

 The Ansible part of the project will install all available licenses as needed to the device.

 ## Example Usage and Output